yatu360/Fraction-Java-Api/README.md

 The purposes of this assignment include the following:

-*   To practice with creating classes.
+*   To demonstrate working with classes.
-*   To practice reading the API.
+*   To demonstrate reading the API.
-*   To practice with string manipulation.
+*   To demonstrate string manipulation.
-*   To practice with unit testing.
+*   To demonstrate unit testing.

-## General idea of the assignment
+## General idea of the Project

 To implement a Fraction API; in particular, implement a number of methods in the file FractionImpl.java.